Danielperezparada/customerJoke/README.md

 2.- Create the image of customerJoke based on the Dockerfile of the project.

-3.- Rise up the container of mongo and customerJoke and link it between them.
+3.- Rise the container of mongo and customerJoke and link it between them.

 Once the command finish, you will have a server up and running in your host (a ubuntu VM in my case).